MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-configure.md

 }
 ```

----

-## Review and validate your private link setup
+## Review and validate AMPLS configuration

 Follow the steps in this section to review and validate your private link setup.

-### Review your endpoint's DNS settings
+### Review endpoint's DNS settings
-The private endpoint you created should have five DNS zones configured:
+The private endpoint created in this article should have the following five DNS zones configured:

 * `privatelink.monitor.azure.com`
 * `privatelink.oms.opinsights.azure.com`